JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 Implement an OPE method and select between a number of standard policies for a particular task using RLDatasets.jl.

-Following are the future work that is possible in this project.
+Following are the future work that are possible in this project.

 - Parallel loading and partial loading of datasets for supported datasets.
 - Add support for envs that are not supported by GymEnvs -> Flow and CARLA.
 - Add support for datasets in Flow and CARLA envs.